A mother shielding her son, a 26-year-old attending a music festival and 2 brothers are among the Americans killed in Israel | KRDO

 A heroic festivalgoer

-Rom’s cousin, Daniel Zaken, told CNN that Rom was attempting to help a young woman escape when he encountered heavy gunfire.
+Rom was trying to help a young woman escape when he encountered heavy gunfire, his cousin Daniel Zaken told CNN.

 Rom, who was born in South Carolina, had lived in Israel for several years, Zaken said.

-“It’s just helplessness,” Zaken told CNN.
+“It’s just helplessness,” he told CNN.
 “It’s just unbelievable that they’ve been even able to do something like this.”

 A family torn apart

-Israel resident Ranae Butler said her family was once a “big, beautiful tribe.”
+Israel resident Ranae Butler’s family was once a “big, beautiful tribe,” she said.

-Six relatives, including at least five US citizens, were among the residents killed by Hamas near the Gaza Strip, according to Butler.
+The attack by Hamas on the Nir Oz kibbutz – one of the worst hit near Gaza, not far from the Nova music festival – changed everything.

-Nir Oz, close to the site of the Nova music festival, was among the worst hit of the kibbutzim near Gaza, with scores of residents killed or taken hostage.
+Six relatives, including at least five US citizens, were among those killed by Hamas near the Gaza Strip, she said.

 Butler’s mother, Carol Siman Tov, 70, and her brother, Johnny Siman Tov, 36, texted her after they fled to safe rooms at their separate houses on the kibbutz during the attack, Butler said.